Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Reflectometry Lineshapes in Different Regimes

 Therefore, when $\de \ll \hbar \omega$ we can neglect all $N>1$ terms.
 Physically, this is equivalent to the intuitive fact of considering only first dressed state in the Floquet ladder.

 In this case, it is trivial to show that one always obtains

 with $\mathcal{F}'$ a new function defined such that $\mathcal{F}'(\varepsilon_0) \in [0, 1]$ and, more notably,

 Therefore, the different regimes only differ for the shape of $\mathcal{F}'(\varepsilon_0)$.
 Interestingly, for a given temperature, the maximum achievable signal is $\frac{(\alpha e)^2}{2 k_B T}$, which we will see is the semiclassical prediction \cite{Vigneau_2023,oakes2022quantum}.
 Perhaps unsurprisingly, we will also prove that, in all regimes, the maximum signal for the fundamental is always obtained at zero detuning.
+It is interesting to point out that, as we shall see, $\mathcal{F}'$ is not necessarily an algebraic function of the excitation frequency $\omega$, and, thus, it is not generally possible to replace $Y_1(\omega)$ with a finite network of resistors, capacitors, and inductors, unlike in the semiclassical treatment \cite{Peri_2023}.